 analyze the results, examine potential technical solutions if needed, and

-develop recommendations, as it announced in an earlier statement
+develop recommendations, as it announced in an earlier statement.
+A spokesperson,

 however, gave no specific deadline for the NTIA to issue its conclusions.

 The NTIA also plans to review the results of

 separate tests planned for GPS receivers used for high-precision and timing

 applications.
 Those tests will include GPS devices modified with new

 filtering technology that LightSquared and other companies have said will solve